vinmugambi/debt-information/README.md

 git (not needed if you download fromthis page)

 ## Setup and Installation
-Clone this repository or download it.
+Clone this repository.
 Then navigate to the root folder as follows
 ```bash/cmd
 git clone https://github.com/vinmugambi/debt-information.git
 cd debt-information-master